GerlechJen/Cryptocurrencies/README.md

 ## Summary

-To summarize, there were 532 tradable cryptocurrencies.
-These were grouped into 4 classes.
+To summarize, there were 532 tradable cryptocurrencies which were grouped into 4 classes.
 BitTorrent was the best performing cryptocurrency.
 It belonged to class 2 and had a total coin supply of 0.99 with total coins mined being 1.

 ----